 2011 Black Friday; BC & Quebec Pool Poker Players

 To ensure success, BCLC teamed up with Loto-Quebec in a cross-border player-sharing campaign that saw both provinces launch internet poker on their respective iGaming websites.
-It was another ground-breaking moment for the industry, marking the first partnership between any two regulatory jurisdictions for authorized peer-to-peer poker play.
+It marks another ground-breaking moment for the industry.
+Their partnership marks the first time any two regulatory jurisdictions aligned to authorize peer-to-peer poker play.

 2012-2013 Manitoba Wants In On The Action

 By 2012, Manitoba was eager to share in the action, but not so eager to do any of the handiwork.
-Manitoba’s provincial gaming regulators negotiated a website, software and player sharing deal with BCLC that permits access to PlayNow.com from players within the province.
+Manitoba’s provincial gaming regulators negotiated a website, software and player sharing deal with BCLC.
+Mimicking similar arrangements in Europe’s iGaming markets, the deal would permit access to BC’s PlayNow.com from players in Manitoba.

-PlayNow.com launched in Manitoba in 2013, and before the year was out, came to offer online lottery and casino games, live poker and live sports betting.
-This earmarked another industry first that occurred right here in Canada; one jurisdiction piggybacking off the success of another by commissioning the use of its existing iGaming system.
+PlayNow.com launched in Manitoba in 2013.
+Before the year was out, it came to offer online lottery and casino games, live poker and live sports betting.
+This earmarked another industry first that occurred right here in Canada.
+One jurisdiction began piggybacking off the success of another by commissioning the use of its existing iGaming system.

-This also led to the consolidation of Manitoba’s regulatory oversight committees on liquor and gaming.
+This was a major catalyst in the consolidation of Manitoba’s regulatory oversight committees on liquor and gaming.
 They were combined under the umbrella of a new Manitoba Liquor and Lotteries Corp (MLCC) the following year.
 The MLCC is responsible for the regulation of online gambling activities in the province.

 2014 ALC Begins Push for Atlantic Canada Online Casino